Codewithzaid/Amazon_clone/README.md

 # Amazon_clone
-This is an Amazon.com Clone which is built  using HTML and Advanced CSS which is fully Responsive in Use.
+This is an Amazon.com Clone which is built  using HTML and Advanced CSS and which is fully Responsive in Use.